-All Bowman parents are automatically members of the Bowman Parent Association (BPA) and are invited to attend parent meetings throughout the year.
+All Bowman parents are automatically members of the Bowman Community Association (BCA) and are invited to attend parent meetings throughout the year.
 These meetings are intended to help parents keep abreast of what is happening at the school, address parent concerns, build community, and plan educational and school-wide events.
 Parent input into meeting topics is welcome.

-The school holds occasional work parties and social events that include all families.
+The school holds occasional social events that include all families.
 Two of our most popular events are Octoberfest in the fall and Founder’s Day in the spring.

 Bowman conducts an annual fundraising campaign.
 Unlike many independent schools, Bowman parents are not formally obligated to contribute annually to the school’s fundraising efforts.
 However, personal donations and individual, corporate or foundation grants, are necessary, welcome, and encouraged so Bowman can continue to deliver its superior curriculum, teacher-student ratios, facilities, and year-round, full-day program.
 Bowman is a nonprofit school and all donations to Bowman are fully tax-deductible.